harness/developer-hub/docs/continuous-delivery/gitops/pr-pipelines/pr-pipelines.md

 The Fetch Linked Apps step provides app information, such as the app name, agent identifier, and URL to the Harness GitOps app.

-Configuring the Deployment Repo manifest is required for this step to execute correctly, since it fetches these details from the ApplicationSet template.
+Configuring the Deployment Repo manifest in your Service is required for this step to execute correctly.

 This information is displayed on the **Output** tab of the step.